vaadin/cookbook/README.md

 Solutions are implemented using Java, TS or a mix that is appropriate.
 The focus is on the solution, not how it is implemented.

-The project is currently deployed at https://cookbook.vaadin.com/
+The project is deployed at https://cookbook.vaadin.com/

 ## General guidelines for recipes